pl3onasm/Knights-tour/README.md

 # ♞ Knight's tour

-Comparison between a local search and a divide-and-conquer algorithm
+Knight's tour: a comparison between a backtracking and a divide-and-conquer algorithm

 ## ♘ Usage